The Quebec City mosque attack: What we know so far

 When and where it happened

-Centre culturel islamique de Québec in Sainte-Foy reporting that shots had been fired.
-Police quickly arrived on site and arrested one person.
-All available police staff in Quebec City, including canine units, were called in.
+Around 7:30 p.m., the mosque’s parking lot was filling up for evening prayers.
+Witnesses recall the doors being opened some time between 7:30 and 7:45.
+By 7:50, some inside heard a commotion outside one of the entrances to the prayer room.
+There, Mamadou Tanou Barry and Ibrahima Barry – two distant cousins of Guinean origin – were the first ones killed by the gunman, who then went inside the room and continued shooting.
+The attack lasted only a few minutes.

+The first 911 call was logged at 7:55 p.m., by which time the shooter had apparently left.
+Police arrived within minutes.
+Some witnesses said they were manhandled and hauled downstairs.
+The police arrested a Laval University student, Mohamed Belkhadir, who was reportedly trying to perform first aid on a victim.
+(Reports the next day would misidentify Mr. Belkhadir as a second suspect, but police clarified that he was a witness to the attack.)

-At 8:10 p.m., a second individual called 911 asking to speak with investigators.
-He allegedly told police he would wait for officers at an access road near the Île-d’Orléans bridge.
-Police went to the meeting spot and arrested the person.
+At 8:10 p.m., police received a 911 call from a man asking to speak with investigators.
+The unidentified caller claimed to have been involved in the shooting and told police he would wait for officers at an access road near the Île-d’Orléans bridge.
+At 8:55 p.m., a suspect was in custody.

-By 10 p.m., Quebec’s Integrated National Security Enforcement Team, consisting of investigators from the RCMP, the Sûreté du Québec and the Montreal police service, took over the case, which was determined to be an act of terrorism.
+By 10 p.m., Quebec’s Integrated National Security Enforcement Team, consisting of investigators from the RCMP, the Sûreté du Québec and the Montreal police service, had taken over the case.
 Prime Minister Justin Trudeau and Quebec’s Premier Philippe Couillard expressed condolences and said they were co-ordinating to deal with the situation.

 Tonight, Canadians grieve for those killed in a cowardly attack on a mosque in Quebec City.
 My thoughts are with victims & their families.— Justin Trudeau (@JustinTrudeau) January 30, 2017